Cerebral Visual ImpairmentsBy: Carmen Willings

 Little Bear Sees is a website dedicated to raising awareness about cortical visual impairments.
 It is designed to provide the information and tools necessary for helping children with CVI learn how to see.

-Perkins offers a CVI NOW website that includes information and resources specific to CVI.
+Perkins CVI NOW offers information and resources specific to CVI.
 They also offer CVI trainings.

 The Texas School for the Blind offers comprehensive resources on Cortical Visual Impairment through their SenseAbilities page.